 So, what’s the difference between a DA and an Orbital Sander?
 There is no difference, a DA sander (dual action), is an orbital sander.
 The dual actions are combined, they are (1) the circular rotation of the head, and (2), the orbital or oval movement of the head.

-This post is pretty long, so if you just want to know what my recommendation is, here’s the short version: While I like to buy top quality tools which obviously can be expensive, I do realise for occasional users, that doesn’t make economic sense.
+This post is pretty long, so if you just want to know what my recommendation is, here’s the short version: While I like to buy top quality tools which obviously can be expensive, I do realize for occasional users, that doesn’t make economic sense.

 Why I Chose The Presa Turbine Buffer

-The Presa sander/buffer is a safe pair of hands, thanks to the random orbital characteristic of the buffing head.
+The TCP sander/buffer is a safe pair of hands, thanks to the random orbital characteristic of the buffing head.
 It prevents burning paint or rubber trim, by keeping the head moving, even if you forget to.